Kalash004/Kalash004/README.md

 # About Me

-Hello there! 👋 I'm Anton, a passionate individual with interest in everything computer-related.
+Hello there! 👋 I'm Anthony, a passionate individual with interest in everything computer-related.

 ## Skills